George Buddy Król

 I didn't have sneakers on, but I accelerated to a sprint in the same direction.
 I tried to fly along the ramps, for they were centered better than the steps on either side.

 By this time, we had attracted the attention of the mall police.
 I ignored them in hope they'd chase down our objective.
 I saw Brian cross the aisle to the left and plow through a door.
 I zigzagged and followed into a long corridor towards outside.
 By the time I reached the door to outside, I was lost.
-I ddin't see Brian anywhere.
+I didn't see Brian anywhere.

 I guessed that he'd run behind some of the coniferous trees surrounding the walls of the mall.
-Once I duucked out of sight, I realized that Brian was nowhere in there.
+Once I ducked out of sight, I realized that Brian was nowhere in there.
 Coming out into the open, I saw a double door still open.
 I accelerated to the door and ran inside, closing the doors behind me.
 I heard a moan in the corridor.

 Brian was just getting up while his left hand rubbed the back of his head.
 Wordlessly I saw him as he raised he eyes.